saibotsivad/bpr-npm-audit/README.md

 * `critical`

 If there are any vulnerabilities at that level or higher, the report will be marked as failed.

+### Reporting Level

+Configure by setting the environment `BRP_LOG` to any of the `BRP_LEVEL` values.

+If this is not set, all audit log entries will be included in the Pipeline Report.

+Setting this property will limit the Report to contain only audit log entries at this level or higher.

 ### Max Buffer Size